MicrosoftDocs/win32/desktop-src/Controls/em-setqueryconvertolelinkcallback.md

 *wParam*
 </dt> <dd>

-This parameter is not used; it must be zero.
+The context passed to the callback function.
+May be NULL.

 </dd> <dt>

 *lParam*
 </dt> <dd>

-A value of 1 indicates that the linked object in the OLESTREAM contained in the RTF should be disabled while converting OLESTREAM to IStorage.
-A value of 0 resets to the default behavior.
+Pointer to a OLESTREAMQUERYCONVERTOLELINKCALLBACK callback function that queries the application if the linked object in OLESTREAM contained in the RTF should be disabled or not while converting OLESTREAM to **IStorage**.

 </dd> </dl>

 ## Return value

-If the operation succeeds, the return value is a nonzero value.

-If the operation fails, the return value is zero.
+If the return value is S_OK, the linked object will be converted.
+If the return value is other than S_OK, the linked object will be disabled.

 ## Remarks